-The overwhelming response received by fashion brand Nykaa at the stock market has given a lot of hope to many other female-led Indian startups.
+The overwhelming response received by fashion brand Nykaa in the stock market has given a lot of hope to many other female-led Indian startups.
 Falguni Nayar is the leader of the first female-led unicorn in India and has risen to the rank of the country’s richest female billionaire, with a net worth of $6.5 billion.

 On November 10, the shares of FSN E-Commerce Ventures, which own Nykaa, were listed at a huge premium of more than 79 percent compared to an issue price of Rs 1,125.
 The stock price of Nykaa zoomed to Rs 2,012 within a few minutes of listing, giving mind-boggling returns to all investors who are able to get hold of Nykaa stocks during IPO.

 According to the Bloomberg Billionaires Index, Nayar has surpassed Biocon founder Kiran Mazumdar–Shaw in terms of assets and is now the second richest woman in India.

 According to Forbes India Rich List, she is now wealthier than Harsh Mariwala (Muthoot Finance founder) and Asian Paints’ Abhay Vakil.